BaseMax/ArtASCIIGeneratorImage/README.md

 # Art ASCII Generator Image

-A command-line tool for generating ART ASCII from image.
+A command-line tool for generating ART ASCII from images.

 ## Testing